 14. Sunburn Protection and Relief

-An in vitro study found that peppermint oil has a SPF (sun protection factor) value that’s higher than most other essential oils, including lavender, eucalyptus, tea tree and rose oils.
+An in vitro study found that peppermint oil has a sun protection factor (SPF) value that’s higher than most other essential oils, including lavender, eucalyptus, tea tree and rose oils.

 15. Potential Anti-Cancer Agent

 Although more research is needed in this area, some lab studies indicate that peppermint may be useful as an anticancer agent.
 One such study found that the compound menthol inhibits prostate cancer growth by inducing cell death and regulating cellular processes.